Install an Energy-Efficient Heating System in Your New York Home

 We can help you choose the right heating system

 Together, the heat source and the heat distribution method define the heating system.
-For example, you can have a gas-, oil- or wood-fired forced-air heating system – depending upon whether the appliance is a gas- or oil-fired furnace or a wood-fired furnace.
+For example, you can have a gas- or oil-fired forced-air heating system – depending upon whether the appliance is a gas- or oil-fired furnace.
 Similarly, you can have a gas- or oil-fired hydronic radiant or baseboard system depending upon the fuel you’re using and how you’re distributing the heat.
 There are a variety of combinations.

 Residential Heat Source & Heat Distribution Method Types